Blogging is using writing to share information.

 Backend developers handle much of the infrastructure behind it that can’t necessarily be seen but which impacts the functionality (the deal much more with the coding side of things: HTML, CSS, PHP, etc.).

-For the best blogging platform UK, we have to give this to Wix hands-down, for having the most versatility and value for money, while needing zero coding knowledge.
+For the best blogging site UK overall, we have to give this to Wix hands-down, for having the most versatility and value for money, while needing zero coding knowledge.
 On the technical side of things, the canvas is drag-and-drop.
 You don’t need a grasp of how website development works – intuitively build pages from beginning to end.

 Squarespace is also known for having a single canvas that takes care of the ‘back-end’ and ‘front-end’ without needing to alternate between the two, or to handle overly technical aspects of design and layout (Squarespace is a primarily design oriented company).